Kaavi Flooring vs Oxide Flooring: Which Is Better for Modern Homes in Hyderabad?

 The space is a veranda, pooja room, or courtyard

-Choose Red Oxide Flooring If:
+Choose Oxide Flooring If:

 You want durability with minimal maintenance